judithyueli/mexBBFMM2D/README.md

 [QH,QHexact] = case1(xloc, yloc,H,nCheb,print);
 ```

-The code multiply `Q` and `H` by both BBFMM2D and by direct multiplication and will compare the computational time for the two methods and give the approximation error of BBFMM2D.
+In this mode, the code will multiply `Q` and `H` by both BBFMM2D and by direct multiplication and will compare the computational time for the two methods and give the approximation error of BBFMM2D.
 This mode is useful when one wants to determine how many Chebyshev nodes to use for a given approximation error and will take a long time because the direct multiplication is also performed.
 Caution!
 Do not use for large matrices because direct multiplication will take for ever.

 __Input__:

 `xloc`, `yloc`: These are the coordinates of each grid point.
 These are mx1 vectors arranged in a consistent order.
-For example for a 2x2 grid [0,1] it would be xloc=[0 0 1 1]’ and yloc=[0 1 0 1]’.
+For example for a 2x2 grid in [0,1] it would be xloc=[0 0 1 1]’ and yloc=[0 1 0 1]’.

 `H`: the matrix we want to multiply Q with (Q*H)